-There was no-one around to ask where he was and out of desperation he put his hand in his pocket for his cell phone.
-He intended to call his friend, Jasper, to try and convince him to come and rescue him, even though Jasper's last text message to him was, 'Fuck You'. \then he remembered he had left his cell next to the bed in his room.
+There was no-one around to ask where he was and out of desperation he put his hand in his jacket pocket for his cell phone.
+He intended to call his friend, Jasper, to try and convince him to come and rescue him, even though Jasper's last text message to him was, 'Fuck You'.
+Then he remembered he had left his phone next to the bed in his room.

-"Crap!" he said out loud.
+"Crap!" he cursed out loud.

 He put his hand under her arm and helped lift her into a sitting position.
-"Are you injured at all?" he asked, panicking, looking for evidence of cuts and bruises.
+"Are you injured at all?" he asked, panicking, and looking for evidence of cuts and bruises.